 Let’s just get this out of the way: nail guns are really, really cool.
-But let’s get something straight: electric nail guns deserve your respect, cowboy.
-As fun as they are to use, they aren’t toys and can be inherently dangerous if used without caution.
+As fun as they are to use, we all know that cordless nail guns are not toys and can be inherently dangerous if used without caution.

 Cordless nail guns use an electrically fired bolt to sink nails into your material quickly without all the bent nails, sweating, and cursing that comes with a standard hammer.
 Electric nail guns drive fasteners in without marring the surface badly and without the need for a finish punch.

 It’s tough to nail down (ha!) a particular brand, style, or size of nail gun as the one for you to have on hand because they’re all so different depending on what your needs are.

 Our list of best cordless nail guns primarily features electric finish nailers.
 They’re versatile and really lend themselves well to most do-it-yourself home projects.
 We’ll go over the ins and outs of what a handyman should look for in a nail gun below.